 In virtually every situation of this nature, if you are a mature adult of any amount of years, something behind the scenes has been a cause or trigger, something just coming to mind or out of neglect, left undone or ignored; perhaps this is even for long periods of time, depending on the circumstance and the situation itself; and there are any number of reasons that could be named that may start us down a wrong path in our mind, which then may lead to wrong choices or actions.
-People in today’s world capitalize on this sort of thing, human behavioral shifts, mistakes and changes; due to trauma, accidents, loss of a loved one or most commonly drugs, divorce or betrayal by someone else.
+People in today’s world capitalize on this sort of thing, human behavioral shifts, mistakes and changes; due to trauma, accidents, loss of a loved one or most commonly drugs, abusing alcohol, divorce or some other betrayal by someone else.
 Perhaps even you have betrayed someone else or done something you now realize was really dumb or not keeping with a past commitment.
 Maybe you are one who is prone to be dishonest with yourself and others?
 These things weighing on our minds can affect our ability to function as we normally would or that others are used to seeing us as.
 A broken commitment can be devastating to all involved, or even a troubled mind can hinder the otherwise normal function of any individual.
-Then there are the manipulators in life who prey on the unsuspecting and the easy targets in our society, or perhaps even a family; simply to get something for themselves or for some other kind of gain that is self-centered.
+Then there are the manipulators in life who prey on the unsuspecting and the easy targets in our society, or perhaps even a family member; simply to get something for themselves or for some other kind of gain that is self-centered.
 Even in the COG, sometimes those unsuspecting and rather naive people, not yet seeing wrong attitudes and motives, can get caught up in other peoples sins and suffer.
 (1Tim.5:22)

 Now this gets us into the spiritual realm and most people who are prone to be dishonest never really go there in their lives, unless they see a physical benefit they can develop from doing so.
 Many in today’s world do not really think in this Biblical way most of the time because they are too consumed with their own self-interests and what is going on in the here and now of this physical realm.
 This is also the reason we who are trying to be Christians sometimes find ourselves caught up in something that has now seemed to have gone all wrong in spite of “all the good efforts” we feel we may have put into it.
 We can quickly lose a since of right priorities and get pulled into sin without realization of what is going on, if we are not careful.
-But again what about the true spiritual aspect and the commitment to it that we each should have made, especially if we claim to be Christians?
+But again what about the true spiritual aspect and the commitment to God that we each should have made, especially if we claim to be Christians?
 Can we knowingly let other things get in the way of that?

 For the rest of this article let us just examine why things might be “going wrong” in our lives as Christians; which would then most likely relate to whatever the problem might have stemmed from.
-If we ARE true Christians, (Most today who think they are: really are not, shocking as that may seem to some!) we are going to have trials of various kinds thru-out our lives—but many of those can even be brought on by our own human actions.
+If we ARE true Christians, (Most today who think they are: really are not, shocking as that may seem to some!) but if we are, we are going to have trials of various kinds thru-out our lives— many of those can even be brought on by our own human actions.
 Granted, some things are simply trials that are for no other purpose but to test our faith!
 Notice Ps 66:10-12; V.10 For You, O God, have tested us; you have refined us as silver is refined.
 11 You brought us into the net; you laid affliction on our backs.
 12 You have caused men to ride over our heads; we went through fire and through water; but You brought us out to rich fulfillment.”
 (NKJ thru-out unless otherwise noted.)

 Now that is something to give some serious time to just think about it!
 God is always faithful and never breaks a promise or a covenant, and when we do the right thing there are always good end results, even when going through trials.
 But He requires us to choose to do right of our own volition.
 One of my favorite verses in the Bible comes to mind; Rom 8:28 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 Peter says this to us as well; 1 Pet 2:21-23 “For to this you were called, because Christ also suffered for us, leaving us an example, that you should follow His steps: 22 "Who committed no sin, nor was deceit found in His mouth"; 23 who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously”;--and the context goes on.